-AUDITORS' REMUNERATION
+AUDITOR'S REMUNERATION

-In line with the sound practice that the independence of external auditors should not be impaired by other non-audit assignments, the Group ensures that assignments other than statutory audits undertaken by external auditors should not have an adverse impact on their independence.
+In line with the sound practice that the independence of external auditor should not be impaired by other non-audit assignments, the Group ensures that assignments other than statutory audits undertaken by external auditor should not have an adverse impact on their independence.

-For the year ended 31 December 2022, the auditors of the Company received approximately HK\$380,000 for audit services.
+For the year ended 31 December 2023, the auditor of the Company received approximately HK\$380,000 for audit services.